Home Articles Norman Foster Architecture: A Guide to His Style

 Norman Foster urban planning impact including Masdar City and Millennium Bridge London

-Foster’s influence extends well beyond the buildings he has designed.
-As a central figure in the high-tech architecture movement, he helped define a design language that is now visible in cities across the world.
-His early work with Team 4 — particularly the Reliance Controls factory in Swindon (1967) — established the exposed structural aesthetic that became a hallmark of the movement.
-Later projects, including the Willis Faber and Dumas Headquarters and the Sainsbury Centre for Visual Arts, pushed that language toward civic and cultural applications.
+His reach goes well past any single building.
+As a central figure in the high-tech movement, he helped define a design language now visible in cities worldwide.
+The early Team 4 work, especially the Reliance Controls factory in Swindon (1967), set the exposed structural aesthetic that became a hallmark of the movement.
+Later projects such as the Willis Faber and Dumas Headquarters and the Sainsbury Centre for Visual Arts carried that language into civic and cultural buildings.

-Today, Foster + Partners continues to operate as a global studio with offices in more than 20 countries, working across architecture, urban design, structural engineering, and industrial design.
-Current projects include a major stadium redevelopment for Manchester United, a supertall skyscraper in Miami, and a two-kilometre-high tower proposal in Riyadh — all reflecting the same core principles Foster established decades ago: structural clarity, environmental performance, and buildings that genuinely serve the people who use them.
+Today, Foster + Partners runs as a global studio with offices in more than 20 countries, working across architecture, urban design, structural engineering, and industrial design.
+Active projects include a stadium redevelopment for Manchester United, a supertall tower in Miami, and a two-kilometre-high tower proposal in Riyadh.
+Each one carries the same core principles he set out decades ago: structural clarity, environmental performance, and buildings that genuinely serve the people who use them.

 Share